 The title was used for the name of a Whoopi Goldberg movie in 1986.
-Aretha Franklin's version was used.
+Aretha Franklin's version was used in the film.

 This was intended for Beggar's Banquet, but they left it off the album and released it as a single because The Stones were very pleased with the results.

-Keith Richards: "I used a Gibson Hummingbird acoustic tuned to open D, six string.
+Speaking about his guitar work on this track, Keith Richards explained: "I used a Gibson Hummingbird acoustic tuned to open D, six string.
 Open D or open E, which is the same thing - same intervals - but it would be slackened down some for D. Then there was a capo on it, to get that really tight sound.
 And there was another guitar over the top of that, but tuned to Nashville tuning.
 I learned that from somebody in George Jones' band in San Antonio in 1964.
 The high-strung guitar was an acoustic, too.
 Both acoustics were put through a Phillips cassette recorder.
 Just jam the mic right in the guitar and play it back through an extension speaker."

-Like the other songs he used in the movie Mean Streets, Martin Scorsese played this song from his original album, giving it more of a raw sound.
+when Robert De Niro's character shows up.
+Director Martin Scorsese played the song from his original album to give it more of a raw sound.

 In 2004, Chevy used this in a commercial for their Corvette, but the ads were quickly pulled over objections from viewers.
 The ad showed a young kid driving the car in a very dangerous manner.
 It was meant to portray the kid dreaming about the car, but a lot of people didn't see it that way.